johnshields/AI-JavaFX-Game/README.md

 ***

 # About the Game
-A Game that uses JFuzzyLogic and neural networks AI technologies to control a set of characters that are moving randomly through a game model.
+A Game that uses Fuzzy Logic and Neural Networks AI technologies to control a set of characters that are moving randomly through a game model.

 ***
 ###### END OF REAME